stellasipi/UserTaskApp/README.md

 - containerization: Docker (production-only)

 ## Getting Started
-If you plan to run the tests and/or the application locally, first you need to create a local PostgreSQL schema, with the following:
+If you plan to run the tests and/or the application locally, first you need to create a local PostgreSQL database, with the following:
-- **schema name:** usertaskdb
+- **database name:** usertaskdb
 - **username:** usertask_user
 - **password:** usertask_password